 - Five (5) magazine articles (at least three published within the last five years)

 - Five (5) journal articles (at least three published within the last five years)

 - Any additional observations that you might have from The Oxford Handbook of Philosophy in Music Education Chapters 12, 14, and 16 as well as the article The Power of Music, (Brain, 2006) that apply to this assignment.

 Turabian format is to be followed.

-The student will prepare the outline to a position paper to include a title page, abstract, introduction, background of the development of music education, review of the philosophical, sociological, and psychological basis of music education.
-This outline will be used to plan each of the entries of the students Thesis Project Proposal.
-This assignment will be submitted in footnote/bibliography style using Turabian format.
+Building on the materials studied about the foundations of music education, the student will prepare the outline to a position paper to include a title page, abstract, contents page, introduction, background of the development of music education, review of the philosophical, sociological, and psychological basis of music education (see below).
+In this way, the student will plan a basic overview of everything that they will be writing about in the Final Paper Assignment.

-The PowerPoint created in WEEK 8 should correspond with the final Philosophical, Sociological, and Psychological Foundations of Music Education Paper written in WEEK 7, and “unpack” the ideas and concepts expressed in the paper.
+The PowerPoint created should correspond with the Final Paper Assignment, and “unpack” the ideas and concepts expressed in the paper.
 The student will create a PowerPoint that uses slides with bullet points to outline the presentation.
 Various slides will be used to discuss the title, introduction, background of the development of music education, review of the philosophical, sociological, and psychological elements of music education, as well as defining the teaching plan describing the application of these ideas within the context of a classroom, and a bibliography.
 The PowerPoint should be approximately 10 slides long.

 The assignment should be submitted in footnote/bibliography style in Turabian format.